hnguy028/GamePrototype-01/README.md

     - Front - Character Selection
     - Middle - Static Castle Sprite
     - Back - Moving Enviroment Background
+    * Use RNG to generate random transformation on a set number of clouds for the background
+        - size, speed, transparency, location etc

 Implement Loading Screen
     - Display Percentage and Errors in loading